thebeebs/Content/web-developer-events.md

 ---
-title: 'Web Developer Events'
+title: Web Developer Events
 authors:
 - thebeebs
-intro: 'Here are 5 ways in which you can make sure your site rock on Edge.'
+intro: Here are 5 ways in which you can make sure your site rock on Edge.
 types:
 - deleted
 categories: